levbrie/telepath-generator-leviathan/README.md

 ## Versioning and releases

-Use: ```$ grunt bump:releaseType``` to create new releases with changelogs.
-Release type should be one of patch, minor, major, or prerelease

 This project uses semantic versioning and github for releases.
 Releases can be created automatically using the grunt bump task, which will create a conventional changelog as well as a release.
 For more, see:

 [grunt-release](https://github.com/geddski/grunt-release)